melissafeeney/melissafeeney/README.md

 - 👋 Hi, I’m @melissafeeney
 - 👀 I’m interested in all things data science, especially NLP/NLU/NLI, deep learning, and transfer learning
-- 👩🏻‍💻 I'm a data scientist at Calvin Klein and Tommy Hilfiger in NYC
+- 👩🏻‍💻 I lead Data Science at Roller Rabbit in NYC, and was previously a data scientist at Calvin Klein and Tommy Hilfiger in NYC
 - 📚 I recently earned my graduate degree in data science/quant methods from Columbia University in NYC
 - ✨ My graduate thesis, entitled *Domain Generalization Abilities of Aspect-Based Sentiment Analysis Models using Transformer Encodings through Transfer Learning* provided me with the opportunity to combine my interests in customer data and natural language processing by considering customer reviews- while getting to research different kinds of transformer-based deep learning language models- I was selected to be part of Columbia's annual MasterSythensis, where I was tasked with presenting my entire thesis research in 3 minutes and while using only one slide- check it out [here](https://youtu.be/VRW6Y0xQwqE)!